arielah/hgsoc_deconvolution/scripts/README.md

 This directory contains R scripts for manually annotating our single cell data using a combination of unsupervised clustering and [CellTypist](https://www.celltypist.org/).

 ## preprocess_data
-This directory contains for preprocessing single-cell and bulk data for deconvolution, as well as preparing clinical covariate data for later evaluations.
+This directory contains R scripts for preprocessing single-cell and bulk data for deconvolution, as well as preparing clinical covariate data for later evaluations.
 It includes scripts to:

 - Merge all HGSOC Penn/Utah datasets into one file
 - Randomly downsample the Vázquez-Garcia data into a workable size for BayesPrism